undef1nd/self-replicating-repository/README.md

 4. In **Authorization Callback URL** specify [http://127.0.0.1:5000/callback/github]() for localhost or [https://[your_app_name].herokuapp.com/callback/github]() for Heroku
 5. Save **client_id** and **client_secret** as they'll be needed in the next steps.

-You can go back and change Homepage URL and Authorization Callback URL any time.
+You can change Homepage URL and Authorization Callback URLs any time.

 ## Local Installation